 SDWAN (software-defined wide area network) enables a user to virtualise key network components such as routers, changing the way people think about connecting sites together against other WAN technologies available.
-It opens the door to a number of different use cases, that conventional MPLS (multiprotocol label switching) networks struggle to keep up with.
+It opens the door to different use cases, that conventional MPLS (multiprotocol label switching) networks struggle to keep up with.

 Flexibility is a strong selling point of SDWAN.
 If, for example, you have a scenario where voice quality drops in a VoIP call, SDWAN allows the user to prioritise their network traffic to the call and monitor the situation.
-This principle can be applied to any application on the network, and generally is automatically classified by the SDWAN equipment, but, providing the user knows the ports of the devices they can manually prioritise traffic in the network; giving a high degree of customisability and control.
+This principle can be applied to any application on the network, and generally is automatically classified by the SDWAN equipment.
+But, providing the user knows the ports of the devices, they can manually prioritise traffic in the network; giving a high degree of customisability and control.
 The same principles apply to traffic restriction within the network.

 In my opinion, everyone should be looking towards implementing SDWAN in one way or another.
 I feel this is the tip of the iceberg for what the future of networking holds.
 SDWAN is a step towards automation, an idea that every company dreams of.
 It won’t be long before full automation becomes commonplace and network engineers can sit back and watch their WAN networks tick over nicely.

 Overall, the SDWAN brings the flexibility, function and ease-of-use that network engineers have been dreaming of for years.
 Don’t start ripping out your current MPLS network, take SDWAN for a spin and you might be pleasantly surprised.